arendsee/lsystems/README.md

 L-systems can be made stochastic be adding probabilistic rules.
-A probabilistic rule is a set of rules associated with probabilities, where the probabilities must some to a number less than or equal to 1 (with the implicit default rule of N -> N making up the difference).
+A probabilistic rule is a set of rules associated with probabilities, where the probabilities must sum to a number less than or equal to 1 (with the implicit default rule of N -> N making up the difference).